jivimberg/jivimberg.github.io/source/_posts/2014-03-17-why-was-this-blog-created.markdown

 <!--more-->

 The first reason why I chose to get my hands dirty writing this pages is that I'm like the Memento guy trying to code.
-Whatever code I'm working on today will seem completely new for me the next month.
-So one day I had an idea, what if I could have a place where I could go back and check my notes and snippets of the things I learned.
+Whatever code I'm working on today will seem completely new for me next month.
+So one day I had an idea, what if I could have a place where I would go back and check my notes and snippets of the things I learned.
 There's a phrase that goes: _"To know I read, to learn I do, to understand I teach"_.
-So in theory even the process of thinking how to write about something is helping me remember it.
+So even in theory the process of thinking how to write about something is helping me remember it.

-And the second reason is that I've been using online resources for so long that I already feel that it's affecting my karma for not contributing back.
-So here is  is my humble contribution.
+And the second reason is that I've been using online resources for so long that I'm starting to feel that it's affecting my karma for not contributing back.
+So here are my two cents.
 Hopefully someone will find it useful.

 Enjoy!